adrianchangcy/voicewake/README.md

 There is a market gap for offline audio interaction between strangers.
 We have WhatsApp, Facebook, Omegle, but there is no popular solution that mixes their strengths.

-By no means am I expecting this website to be life-changing for anybody.
-It's primarily a way for me to upskill myself by bringing an idea into reality.
+By no means am I expecting this website to be the next Facebook.
+It's simply a way for me to upskill myself by bringing an idea into reality.
 It is more complex than a To-Do app, while still allowing room for technical exploration.

 Overall, it was a balance between project planning, system design, and learning new tools (Django, PostgreSQL, Docker, AWS, CI/CD, TypeScript, Vue, Tailwind, Redis, Celery, NGINX, CloudFront).